Backbase/marqueta-cards-service/.github/ISSUE_TEMPLATE/patch.md

 ---
-name: Patch
+name: Hotfix
-about: Start a patch/hotfix release flow
+about: Release a new version of the app for a hotfix
-title: Next Patch Release
+title: Release hotfix version X.Y.Z
-labels: bug:hotfix
+labels: hotfix
 assignees: ''

 ---

-### Changed
+### New/Improved
+- Feature 2
-- Feature 3 changed
+- Feature 3

+### What has Changed
+- Change 1
+- Change 2

-### Removed
+### Deprecations
+- Feature 1 is no longer available because ...
-- Feature 4 is no longer available
+- Feature 2 is no longer available because ...

+### Bug Fixes
+- Bug Fix 1
+- Bug Fix 2